OHSU-OCTRI/authentication-lib/README.md

 The authentication library provides these pages: `admin/user/form.mustache`, `admin/user/list.mustache`, `error.mustache`, `login.mustache`, `user/password/change.mustache`, `user/password/forgot.mustache`, and `user/password/reset.mustache`.
 You'll likely need to implement these in your own project if you use a custom layout and navbar.

 See above in the "Webjars" section for how to include the required CSS and JavaScript.
-For all pages assume Bootstrap 4, Font Awesome, and jQuery 3 are required.
+For all pages assume Bootstrap, Font Awesome, and jQuery 3 are required.

 Create `mustache-templates/login.mustache` and in the body include the fragment: `{{>authlib_fragments/login}}`.